Immigration to South Africa: Countries of Origin

-The origins of immigrants in South Africa include many countries belonging to the African continent, and include: Angola, Botswana, Democratic Republic of the Congo, Ethiopia, Eswatini, Kenya, Malawi, Mozambique, Namibia, Nigeria, Somalia, Sudan, Tanzania, Zambia, and Zimbabwe.
+The origins of many South African immigrants come from countries throughout the African continent, including, but not limited to: Angola, Botswana, Democratic Republic of the Congo, Ethiopia, Eswatini, Kenya, Malawi, Mozambique, Namibia, Nigeria, Somalia, Sudan, Tanzania, Zambia, and Zimbabwe.
 Most immigrants to South Africa originate from the neighboring countries of Botswana, Eswatini, Lesotho, Mozambique, and Zimbabwe.
-A spike in the number of immigrants in the mid-1980s can be attributed to a high demand for mine labor.
-In the 1990s, the Renamo War in Mozambique produced an influx of migration into South Africa, and in modern times this group is often considered with refugee status.
-Many work permit holders come from Kenya, Nigeria and Zimbabwe.
-A high number of asylum-seekers are from Somalia.
+The spike in the number of immigrants in the mid-1980s can be attributed to a high demand for mine labor.
+In the 1990s, the RENAMO War in Mozambique caused an influx of migration into South Africa, and in modern times this particular group is often granted refugee status.
+Many work permit holders come from Kenya, Nigeria and Zimbabwe, and a high number of asylum-seekers hail from Somalia.

 Immigration Law and Policy

 The Aliens Control Act of 1991 (ACA) is one of the last policies implemented by the apartheid regime of South Africa.
 It served to determine the flow of immigration into South Africa, transitioning from exclusive to selective immigration in times of high labor demands, and to induce stricter enforcement of immigration law.
 The policy has been critiqued internationally as a source of mass human rights violations and unconstitutionality, including minimal due process in entry, search, and arrest.
 The Act characterizes and considers all migrants, including refugees and asylum-seekers, as "illegal aliens."

 The apartheid's general stance on immigration policy can be suggested through four major actions on programming: racist policy and legislation, exploitation of migrant labor from bordering countries, strict enforcement of legislation, and dismissal of refugee conventions of the United Nations (UN).
 Legislation continuously used religious or racial quotas to determine inflow and isolate certain groups from immigrating.
 Preferred immigrants were white Europeans or highly skilled workers.
 The apartheid followed a "two-gates policy" to restrict permanent residency and issue labor contracts that would ensure the eventual return migration of mining and commercial farming workers.
 Stricter enforcement targeted refugees from Mozambique, and "Operation Sentry" effectively deported about 47,000 of this group in 1991.
 Further legislation upgraded a penalty for harboring undocumented migrants to five years imprisonment, and law enforcement carried out several raids on informal settlements of migrants from Mozambique.
 Backed by the ACA, the apartheid government rejected language of policies introduced at international refugee conventions, essentially viewing asylum-seekers as migrants having illegally entered and settled in South Africa.